Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Demeter.md

 |:--------------:|:------------:|:---------:|:--------:|:---------:|
 |       5        |      1       |   1 CT    |    3CT     | 20 Meters |
 Freeze the air around you, slowing enemies.
-Enemies in the range are slowed and receive -1 to their dodge attempts and -4 to their movespeed in the duration.
+Enemies in the range are slowed and receive [[Dice mechanics#Disadvantage|Disadvantage]] to their dodge attempts and -4 to their movespeed in the duration.

 ------------------